 If you’ve ever looked for traditional artefacts or attempted to restore your home, you may have heard of “Warli paintings” or “Warli art.”
 Now it’s time to try Warli painting on bookmarks.
 Not to mention, currently, products and locations all around the world feature Warli tribal art.

 This painting is the only type of Indian art that has ever been presented in a series.
-As a matter of fact, its contains a sequential portrayal of the narrative.
+As a matter of fact, it contains a sequential portrayal of the narrative.
 Another name for this is a scroll painting.
-Manjusha art utilises pink, green and yellow as the hues.
+Manjusha art utilises pink, green, and yellow as the hues.

 Stat: According to popular belief, wood carvings of spirits are where the Warli design originated.

-For more art-related content join us on Instagram: rooftop_app or download our app available for both iOS or Android devices.
+For more art-related content join us on Instagram: rooftop_app or download our app available for both iOS and Android devices.

 Because really, How much art is too much art?